 Master of Science in Health Care Informatics (MHCI)

 Professionals who understand the relationship between people, health, information technology and the health care system are in great demand.
-In fact, health care informatics is first on the list of the top ten ‘hot careers’ for 2011 college graduates.
-As an emerging discipline, which evaluates the acquisition, storage, retrieval and use of health data, it plays a vital role in enhancing the quality of care, reducing health care costs and addressing health issues.
+In fact, employment positions in health care informatics are predicted to grow by 15% between 2014-2024.
+As an emerging discipline, which evaluates the acquisition, storage, retrieval and utilization of health data, it plays a vital role in enhancing the quality of care, reducing health care costs and enhancing health outcomes.

 Lipscomb University’s Master of Science in Health Care Informatics degree is designed to develop health care leaders ready to meet these current and future challenges.